h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 ## Operation of ALPN

+In order to provide a high-level description of ALPN for readers who are not familiar with the details of {{RFC7301}}, we provide a brief overview here.

 Once a system has been configured to support ALPN, it is negotiated on a per-connection basis as per {{RFC7301}}.
-We give a brief overview here, in order to provide a high-level description of ALPN for readers who are not familiar with the details of {{RFC7301}}.
+The negotiation proceeds as follows:

-1) The client proposes ALPN by sending an ALPN extension in the ClientHello.
+1) The client sends an ALPN extension in the ClientHello.
 This extension lists one or more application protocols by name.
+These names are the protocols which the client is claiming to support.

-2) The server receives the extension, and validates the application protocol name against the list it has configured.
+2) The server receives the extension, and validates the application protocol name(s) against the list it has configured.

 > If the server finds no acceptable common protocols (ALPN or otherwise), it closes the connection.

-3) Otherwise, the server returns a ServerHello with either no ALPN extension, or an ALPN extension with only one named application protocol.
+3) Otherwise, the server returns a ServerHello with either no ALPN extension, or an ALPN extension containing only one named application protocol, which needs to be one of the names proposed by the client.

 > If the client did not signal ALPN, or the server does not accept the ALPN proposal, the server does not reply with any ALPN name.

-4) The client receives the ServerHello, validates the received application protocol (if any) against the name it sent, and records the application protocol which was chosen.
+4) The client receives the ServerHello, validates the received application protocol (if any) against the name(s) it sent, and records which application protocol was chosen.

 > This check is necessary in order for the client to both know which protocol the server has selected, and to validate that the protocol sent by the server is one which is acceptable to the client.

-The next step in defining RADIUS/1.1 is to define how ALPN is configured on the client and server, and to give more detailed requirements on ALPN configuration and operation.
+The next step in defining RADIUS/1.1 is to define how ALPN is configured on the client and server, and to give more detailed requirements on its configuration and operation.

 ## Configuration of ALPN for RADIUS/1.1